 The Devil thought, I want to be in control, I want all the power.

-Today’s verse gives us this antidote in our greatest example Jesus Christ.
+Today’s verse gives us this anecdote in our greatest example Jesus Christ.

 “But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men:” Philippians 2:7

 Jesus Christ could have made a way bigger deal of his birthright.
 He could have used it to live a very long time and put Israel under his rule.
-He could’ve done things much differently!
+He could have done things differently.
 He was a man with holy blood and a Holy Father.

 Look at the literal translation of that verse.

 “But he emptied himself of reputation by taking on the likeness of a slave, by resembling other men, and by having the fashion and manner of a man.”

 I love that turn of phrase.
 “But he emptied himself.”
 That is just the opposite of someone filled with them self isn’t it.
 He shows us how to be humble.
 Instead of saying, I’m going to do it my way and I will be in control.
 He said, God you have it your way.
 I’ll let you be in control.
 Look at the next two verses.